lxqt/lxqt-config/README.md

 ### Binary packages

-The library is provided by all major Linux distributions like Arch Linux, Debian (as of Debian stretch only), Fedora and openSUSE.
+The library is provided by all major Linux and BSD distributions.
 Just use your package manager to search for string `lxqt-config`.

 ## Usage

 Both the various configuration tools and the Configuration Center can be launched from the panel's main menu - Preferences - LXQt settings.
 Obviously the former can be launched from the latter, too.

 ### Translations